Silent-Watcher/spotenv/readme.md

 ## Why use spotenv

 * Automatically discover the environment variables your code expects — great for onboarding, PRs, CI checks and documentation.
-* Avoids manual errors: keeps `.env.example` in sync with code.
+* Avoids manual errors: keeps `.env.sample-filename` in sync with code.
 * Safer than naive tools: it uses AST-based extraction (Babel) for accurate detection rather than brittle regex-only scanning.
 * Works with both JavaScript and TypeScript projects (parses TypeScript syntax via `@babel/parser` plugin).